tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Offering ECH {#real-ech}

-To offer ECH, the client first chooses a suitable ECHConfig from the server's ECHConfigList.
+To begin, to offer ECH, the client chooses a suitable ECHConfig from the server's ECHConfigList.
 To determine if a given `ECHConfig` is suitable, it checks that it supports the KEM algorithm identified by `ECHConfig.contents.kem_id`, at least one KDF/AEAD algorithm identified by `ECHConfig.contents.cipher_suites`, and the version of ECH indicated by `ECHConfig.contents.version`.

+Once a
-Once a suitable configuration is found, the client selects the cipher suite it will use for encryption.
+suitable configuration is found, the client selects the cipher suite it will use for encryption.
 It MUST NOT choose a cipher suite or version not advertised by the configuration.
 If no compatible configuration is found, then the client